Jaykul/DevOps2025/talks/OpenTelemetry/slides.md

 # Telemetry Signals

 ::left::

+Data a system generates _in order_ for us to be able to understand what is happening inside.

 In general, we describe telemetry as a set of system outputs called _**signals**_, which require a mechanism for context discovery and propagation.